-The Project area crosses a number State-controlled roads (managed by the Department of Transport and Main Roads) and local government roads (managed by Hinchinbrook Shire Council, Charters Tower Regional Council and Etheridge Shire Council).
+The Project area crosses a number State-controlled roads (managed by the Department of Transport and Main Roads) and local government roads (managed by Hinchinbrook Shire Council, Charters

+Tower Regional Council and Etheridge Shire Council).
 There is no operational rail infrastructure corridor within the Project area.

 Roads within the Project area are used for heavy transportation of fuel and chemical trucks, school buses, ordinary motor vehicles and stock transport.
-Road routes can be interrupted from minor accidents of ordinary motor vehicles or interaction between wildlife.
-The major road interruption usually arises from vehicle carrying hazardous chemicals, and there is a risk of accidents occurring that could cause serious injury or death.
+Road routes can be interrupted from minor accidents of ordinary motor vehicles, or interaction between wildlife.
+The major risk to road interruption is accidents involving a vehicle carrying hazardous chemicals, which may have potential to cause serious injury or death.
 Further information of road infrastructure is provided in Chapter 18 Transport and Traffic.